-Explanation Status/Sense Bits Response Request PE (Address not available) Bits 1 through 7 of TH byte 2 are not a valid device address or the device adapter card is not installed in the 3271.
-NA СС A timeout check is caused by the addressed device.
+Explanation Status/Sense Bits Response Request PE (Address not available) Bits 1 through 7 of TH byte 2 are not a valid device address or the device NA adapter card is not installed in the 3271. СС A timeout check is caused by the addressed device.
 The operation is tried twice before the CC bit is set.
-NA CC, OC The "from" device fails to complete an operation or to respond to the 3271 within a specified time period (timeout check) during a Copy command operation.
-NA DC The 3271 or 3275 detects a parity or cursor check in its buffer during a command operation.
+NA cc, oc The "from" device fails to complete an operation or to respond to the NA 3271 within a specified time period (timeout check) during a Copy command operation.
+DC The 3271 or 3275 detects a parity or cursor check in its buffer during a command operation.
 The 3271 detects bad parity on data received from the addressed device.
 The operation is attempted twice before the DC bit is set.
-A parity error is detected by the 3271 on a data transfer to the NCP as a result of a poll or a parity error detected in the 3275.
+A parity error is detect the 3271 on a data transit the NCP as a result of a parity error detected 3275.
 DC, US (3271 only) A parity check or cursor check is detected by the addressed device on the data it is sending to the 3270 CU.
 The device detects a parity or cursor check in its buffer during a command operation.
-A parity check or cursor check is detected by the polled device on the data it is sending to the 3271 CU.
-DC, OC (3271 only) The 3271 detects a parity check on the data transferred from the "from" device during a Copy command operation.
-NA DC, OC, US Sent when the "from" device detects an internal parity or cursor check while performing the Copy command. ŇĂ IR The addressed device is not available or the addressed printer is not ready.
+A parity check or cursor is detected by the device on the data it is set to the 3271 CU.
+DC, OC (3271 only) The 3271 detects a parity check on the data transferred from the "from" NA device during a Copy command operation.
+DC, OC, US Sent when the "from" device detects an internal parity or cursor check while performing the Copy command.
+IR The addressed device is not available or the addressed printer is not ready.
 NA IR, OC (3271 only) The from device is not available on a Copy command.
-NA IR, EC, US (3271 only) The addressed printer is mechanically disabled and cannot recover.
-NA OC 1.
-The Copy command data stream contains more or less than two bytes (the CCC and the "from" device address).
-The Copy command is NA aborted.
-2. One or more data bytes followed an Erase All Unprotected command (buffer overrun).
+IR, EC, US (3271 only) The addressed printer is mechanically disabled and cannot recover.
+NA OC (3271 only) The Copy command data stream contains more or less than two bytes (the CCC and the "from" device address).
+The Copy command is aborted.
+NA One or more data bytes followed an Erase All Unprotected command (buffer overrun).
 NA A data byte followed a read type command in the data stream received at the device.
 NA OC, US (3271 only) The device has a locked buffer during a Copy command operation.
 (Refer to paragraph titled "Copy Command" in the section on Commands and Orders).
-NA EC, US (3271 only) A character generator error or a mechanical failure is detected at the printer but recovery occurs.
-NA RE, CR An invalid command is detected (first byte of data).
+EC, US (3271 only) A character generator error or a mechanical failure is detected at the printer NA but recovery occurs.
+RE, CR An invalid command is detected (first byte of data).
 For example, a Copy command is sent to the 3275.
-NA EC Character generator error (3275 only) in printer.
-Bad parity from a device (3271 only).
+EC Character generator error (3275 only) in printer.
+Bad parity from a de (3271 only).